nvim-svelte/nvim-svelte-snippets/README.md

 # Svelte Snippets for Neovim

-** THIS ISN'T READY YET!
-WE ARE CURRENTLY WORKING ON THIS! **

-A collection of useful snippets for Svelte(Kit) development in Neovim using LuaSnip with TypeScript syntax.
+A collection of useful snippets for Svelte(Kit) development in Neovim using LuaSnip with TypeScript support.

 ## Prerequisites